dnoegel/dnoegel.github.io/content/read/index.md

 Overview of the books I read/listened to since end of 2021.

 {{< admonition type=info title="Info" open=true >}}
-All links are Amazon affiliate links - this allows me to use the images below to depict the books.
+All links are Amazon affiliate links: This does not happen in the intention to make a profit - but allows me to use the images below to depict the books.
 {{< /admonition >}}

 <div class="gallery-grid book-gallery">